-The trial will also look at adding drugs called ganetespib and quizartinib to chemotherapy to see if this helps to control leukaemia or MDS for longer.
-Ganetespib and quizartinib are types of biological therapy that can stop signals cancer cells use to divide and grow.
+The trial will also look at adding a drug called quizartinib to chemotherapy to see if this helps to control leukaemia or MDS for longer.
+Quizartinib is a type of biological therapy that can stop signals cancer cells use to divide and grow.

 Another thing being looked at in this trial is the best treatment for people who have no leukaemia cells showing in their blood or bone marrow after the 1st cycle of chemotherapy (a complete remission).
 Even with a complete remission, there may still be some leukaemia cells left.
 This is called minimal residual disease or MRD.
 Doctors can use different tests to look for MRD.
 If they show there is residual disease, you may need more treatment.